 As a social media manager, you will be required to curate content that aligns with the company’s brand, grow the brand’s following and engagement, and manage published content.
 This requires an in-depth understanding of marketing, as well as social media, and the company’s target audience.
 According to Business Insider, the average salary of a social media manager ranges from $34k to $56k.

 If you know PhotoShop and can visualize what gets people excited about a product, consider graphic design.
-Graphic designers are hired to create visually appealing concepts and images for marketing, but that’s just the beginning.
+Graphic designers create visually appealing concepts and images for marketing, but that’s just the beginning.

-Graphic designers create company logos and visual assets that are plastered on billboards and across the internet all over the world.
+Graphic designers create logos and visual assets that are plastered on billboards and across the internet.
 According to Payscale, graphic designers typically make around $29.08 per hour or $40k a year.

 A Medical Transcriptionist typically listens to voice records dictated by doctors or other medical professionals and transcribe or interpret these audio files.
 These dictations can be in the form of test results, operation reports, and other medical documents.
 Transcribers also have to ensure that their drafts are medically accurate and formatted consistently.

-Transcribers may also be required to enter data into a health record system online.
+Transcribers often to enter data into a health record system online.
 This role requires a comprehensive understanding of medical terminology and solid computer literacy.
 Analytical skills such as strong typing and listening skills are also imperative.
 According to the Bureau of Labor Statistics, medical transcriptionists typically make around $34,000 a year.

 Content Producer (Writer / Editor)

 This is not the same as being a freelance journalist or specialized copywriter, however.
 Journalists often have a degree in journalism, and they spend more time contacting sources and getting first-hand information through reporting.
-Professional copywriters, especially in fields like medical advertising and technical writing, are also well paid because of their deep knowledge of their specialized field.
+Professional copywriters in specific fields earn good money because of their deep knowledge of their specialized field.

 While not the most interesting job, data entry can be a great job for a work from home candidate.
 Data entry jobs require an individual to enter data into a company’s database and ensure that these records, as well as entries, are exact and correct.
 Fast typing and attention to detail are imperative to success in this role.
 The average hourly rate is $13.00 and the average yearly wage is $32k according to PayScale.